TEALSK12/apcsa-public/curriculum/BCProject.md

 You will need to carefully select your characters and a context in which they can do battle.
 This will require you to understand the interests of your end user, but it will also require you to be creative and to apply many of the concepts your have learnt throughout the course.

-These characters or groups will be able to “battle” each other.
+These characters or groups will be able to “battle” each other or they can work together to battle "computer opponents".
 The results of each battle will be dependent on the statistics of each of the characters or groups in the battle, as well as the attacks and defenses chosen by the user.
+You can also add some randomization into the battle as well.

 The end-user will provide you context for the program by indicating their interests and likes/dislikes.
 The following list provides you with some quick ideas to help you start thinking of some possibilities:
 * A program that allows various bugs to battle each other, each bug has different attributes and strengths/weaknesses